artisan1218/Turing-Machine/README.md

 ### 2. Turing Machine
 Turing Machine is represented by 7-tuple:
 1. ∑ is the non-empty set of input alphabet/symbols: `String input`, which stands for an infinitely long input tape string.
-2. Non-empty set of symbols, tape alphabets: not needed when iniitialize the TM.
+2. Non-empty set of symbols, tape alphabets: not needed when initialize the TM.
 3. S is the non-empty set of states: `HashSet<String> setOfStates`
 4. s0 is the starting state: `String startState`
 5. 𝛿 is the transition function: 𝛿 : S × ∑ -> S: `ArrayList<String[]> transition`, the String array must have five elements in order: fromNode, read value, update value, direction, toNode